 It’s summer and the time when friends would often come together.
-And there’s plenty of long weekends during this time to even plan an out of town trip or go on a beach vacation.
+And there are plenty of long weekends during this time to even plan an out-of-town trip or go on a beach vacation.

 I’m not saying to avoid going out with your friends if you want to save money.
 However, you should never have to feel pressured to keep up at the expense of your wallet.

 Here are some tips that can help you deal with the financial peer pressure, without necessarily putting a strain on your friendship.

 One of the reasons why we feel peer pressure is because we want to be accepted by our friends, to have a sense of belonging with them.